fredag 31. juli 2020

 weapons :)

 At least that was an admirable step for Disney, despite also having to do with cultural cues.
 Yet Moana (regardless of having some controversies of it's own) had a higher proportions of having Polynesians among the crew itself (which is a rarity for Disney).
 Yet the controversy around Moana haven't been as huge, despite how the character has been victimized by the constant criticism female characters get.
 The Princess and the Frog, however, faced it's own controversy, but still not as much as it could´ve done.
 Now that we`ve gotten Raya and the Last Dragon, the comparisions to Pocahontas haven`t been many.
 But at least it has created some racial controversy, yet it`s been within the Asian community.
+But with the new post-Revival era, we`ve gotten two non-White heroines who are not Princesses (yes, gasp).
+With the Colombian Mirabel Madrigal in Encanto.
+And Disney`s second African heroine with the Woke-movie Wish, who`s actually biracial.
+While perhaps none of them have received racial scrutiny, it`s remarkable how Disney dared to make a second semi-African Princess in a fictional Iberian Kingdom.

 Final Conclusion